Oasis of the Seas: Design and description

+Propulsion and Power

 The ship's power comes from six medium-speed, marine-diesel generating sets: three 16-cylinder Wärtsilä 16V46D common rail engines producing 18860 kW each and three similar 12-cylinder Wärtsilä 12V46D engines producing 13860 kW each.
 The fuel consumption of the main engines at full power is 1377 USgal of fuel oil per engine per hour for the 16-cylinder engines and 1033 USgal per engine per hour for the 12-cylinder engines.
 The total output of these prime movers, some 97020 kW, is converted to electricity, used in hotel power for operation of the lights, elevators, electronics, galleys, water treatment plant, and all of the other systems used on the operation of the vessel, as well as propulsion.
 Propulsion is provided by three 20000 kW Azipods, ABB's brand of electric azimuth thrusters.
 These pods, suspended under the stern, contain electric motors driving 20 ft propellers.
 Because they are rotatable, no rudders are needed to steer the ship.
 Docking is assisted by four 5500 kW transverse bow thrusters.

 Additional power comes from solar panels fitted by BAM Energy Group, which provide energy for lighting in the promenade and central park areas.
 The installation cost US$750,000 and covers 21000 ft2 on deck 19.

+Lifeboats

 The ship carries 18 lifeboats that hold 370 people each, for a total of 6,660 people.
-Inflatable life rafts provide for additional passengers and crew.
+Inflatable life rafts are provided for any additional passengers and crew.

 Facilities

-The ship features a zip-line, an ice-skating rink, a surf simulator, an aquatic amphitheater, a moving bar, a casino, a miniature golf course, multiple night clubs, several bars and lounges, a karaoke club, comedy club, five swimming pools, volleyball and basketball courts, youth zones, and nurseries for children.
+The ship features a zip-line, an ice-skating rink, a surf simulator, an aquatic amphitheater, a moving bar, a casino, a miniature golf course, multiple night clubs, several bars and lounges, a karaoke club, comedy club, five swimming pools, three waterslides, volleyball and basketball courts, youth zones, and nurseries for children.
+Oasis of the Seas also features the largest dry-slide at sea, the Ultimate Abyss.
 Many of the ship's interiors were extensively decorated by muralist Clarissa Parish.